-Mother Of UPS Worker Fatally Struck By Vehicle Breaks Down In Tears On The Stand During Death By Auto Trial
+Mother Of New Jersey UPS Worker Fatally Struck By Vehicle Breaks Down In Tears On The Stand During Death By Auto Trial

 JERSEY CITY – The mother of 58-year-old Angel Rivera started crying while standing in the witness stand.
 Her son was hit by a vehicle in Secaucus last year.
 She was continuously crying remembering and telling about the day when her son didn’t get back home from his job.

 The accident happened on 21st of February which left Rivera dead.